 The first step of the process prompts you to select a report type.

 The contact report is the most basic type.
 It will provide a list of all organizational contacts, or a subset of organizational contacts after some registration and/or demographic filtering.
-With this type, you can produce a list of all organizational contacts who are participants from specified events, from a certain event year, of a given gender/sex, of a given city of residence, etc. Here are some specific examples:
+With this type, you can produce a list of all organizational contacts who are participants of specified events, event groups, certain event years, a given gender/sex, a given city of residence, etc. Here are some examples:

 - contacts who registered in 2023 events

-- contacts who have registered in 5 km running sub-events, in the years 2020 to 2024
+- contacts who have registered in 5 km running sub-events, in the years 2020 through 2024

 - contacts with "London" as their city of residence, aged 18 or over

-Use cases: Event organizers with a periodic newsletter may want to target all subscribed contacts from their organization.
-They may also wish to target contacts who fit specific demographic or registration markers in order to thank them for participating, invite them to register for a new event, or make them an offer relevant to their gender, location, preferred event distance, etc.
+Use cases: Event organizers who send out a periodic newsletter may want to target all subscribed contacts from their organization.
+They may also wish to target contacts who fit specific demographic or registration filters in order to thank them for participating, invite them to register for a new event, or make them an offer relevant to their gender, age group, location, preferred event distance, etc.

-Key questions: Which participants have been loyal?
-Who currently has [X number of] registrations?
+Key questions: Who currently has [X number of] registrations?
+Which participants have been loyal to my organization's events?

 With this report type, you can acquire a list of contacts with a specified number of registrations.
-Depending on your needs, you can make the filtering number exact, a maximum/minimum, or a set range.
+Depending on what you're looking for, you can make the filtering number exact, a maximum/minimum, or a set range.
 You may also apply registration and/or demographic filters to focus on a subset.
 Here are some specific examples:

-- contacts who have a minimum of 4 registrations and are also French-speakers
+- contacts with a minimum of 4 registrations who are also French-speakers

-Use case: Some event management companies feature a loyalty rewards program for their participants.
+Use case: Some event management companies operate a loyalty rewards program for their participants.
 An event organizer may want to label each set of contacts who have X, Y and Z number of registrations with X, Y and Z loyalty tags.
 Generating reports for each loyalty milestone will help with this task.
-You will be able to keep each group of contacts separate and target them with their own communications and reward announcements.
+You will be able to keep each group of contacts separate and target them with their own communications and announcements about newly unlocked achievements/rewards.

-Key question: Which events are my contacts registered for?
+Key question: Which exact events are my contacts registered for?

 A contact registration report lets you see what registrations each contact has on an individual level.
-In lieu of only viewing the contact's basic data (as with contact reports), a contact registration report also shows what registrations each contact has completed.
+In lieu of only viewing the contact's basic data (as with type 1, contact reports), a contact registration report also shows what registrations each contact contains, including the sub-event.
 Unfiltered, your report will contain all organizational registrations.
 If you apply registration and/or demographic filters, you can focus on a subset.
 Here are some specific examples:

 - all organizational registrations (in other words, all registrations of contacts in the organization)